bomonike/bomonike.github.io/ai-agents.md

 "Created Bash, Python, and Terraform, automation to, in an hour, configure and stand up a service (running locally, on Azure, AWS, Google, and other clouds) which interacts with users' voice (SST & TTS) to autonomously perform reasoning tasks by using MCP & A2A to supervise a mix of AI agents.
 The AI supervisor automatically responds to trends and telemetry.
 (Ask me how)"

+Telegram, Discord, Slack, WhatsApp, Signal,

+Think of them as virtual assistants capable of handling the chores people generally rather avoid.

+Unlike humans, AI agents don't need to sleep, operate at lightning speed, and collaborate with other agents.

+Agentic means <strong>proactive</strong> -- they try to solve problems without constant human input.

+MCP Client is Claude client or IDE Cursor or Windsurf

 Among <a target="_blank" href="https://www.youtube.com/@aiDotEngineer">@aiDotEngineer World's Fair vidoes</a>,
 <a target="_blank" href="https://www.youtube.com/watch?v=zM9RYqCcioM" title="by https://AI.Engineer">VIDEO</a> by
 OpenPipe worked with Method: Instead of hiring people, AI Agents in fintech